infosecB/awesome-detection-engineering/README.md

 - [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/ecs-getting-started.html) - Elastic's proprietary model used as a framework for normalizing security data.
 - [Open Cybersecurity Schema Framework (OCSF)](https://schema.ocsf.io/categories?extensions) - An opensource security data source and event schema.
 - [Loghub](https://github.com/logpai/loghub) - opensource and freely available security data sources for research and testing.
+- [Elastalert | Yelp](https://github.com/Yelp/elastalert) - ElastAlert is a simple framework for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch.

 ## General Resources